pipeyrunner/hide-seek/docs/general_tips.md

 # General Tips

 Make no mistake, _Hide and Seek_ is a physically and mentally demanding game.
-Particularly for medium and large sized games, which can last multiple days, adequate preparation is hugely important and should not be disreguarded when organizing your game.
+Particularly for medium and large sized games, which can last multiple days, adequate preparation is hugely important and should not be disregarded when organizing your game.
 Here are a few tips for staying healthy and comfortable while playing _Hide and Seek_:

 **Always pack enough food and water for at least one full day of gameplay**.
 As the hider, you may very well find yourself in situations where there is no way to access food or water for hours at a time.
 Use the rest period to restock any snacks you might have consumed during the game day.